11ty/eleventy-base-blog/README.md

 # eleventy-base-blog v8

-A starter repository showing how to build a blog with the [Eleventy](https://github.com/11ty/eleventy) site generator.
+A starter repository showing how to build a blog with the [Eleventy](https://www.11ty.dev/) site generator (using the [v2.0 beta release](https://www.11ty.dev/blog/eleventy-v2-beta/)).

 ## Features